MeekeRoet/swine-escape/README.md

 ## Illustration of gameplay

+The below GIF demonstrates the gameplay when the butcher (grey) starts at square 1, the swine (pink) starts at square 7, and the board is 20 squares long.
+The code used to generate the animation can be found in [swine-escape-simulation.ipynb](../master/swine-escape-simulation.ipynb) under Animation.

 ![Output sample](https://github.com/MeekeRoet/swine-escape/blob/master/swine-escape.gif)

 ## Organization of the repository

-I tackled the questions with 2 different approaches: by simulation (approximate) and using a Markov chain (exact).
+I tackled the questions using two different approaches: a [Markov chain](../master/swine-escape-markov.ipynb) (exact) and by [simulation](../master/swine-escape-simulation.ipynb) (approximate).
+Furthermore, the simulation results were processed into a [Tableau dashboard](https://public.tableau.com/profile/meeke.roet#!/vizhome/Dashboardswineescape/Swineescapedashboard) showing the winning probabilities and length of the game for various combinations of starting positions and board length.